 So I kind of got talked into hosting a little Halloween party for my girl.
 It won’t be anything big, just something fun for her and her friends.
 You know I can’t resist a fun candy buffet, especially for Halloween (see years past: Halloween 2008, Halloween 2011).

 I was easily talked into a little party, because I still have a bunch of party decor from last year.
 I’ve been wanting to make a tassel garland for a while now, and this seemed the perfect occasion.

-I found a bunch of tassel tutorials online, but I really liked this one on the Alison show.
-I love that it uses inexpensive plastic table covers.
+I found a bunch of tassel tutorials online, but I really liked the ones that use inexpensive plastic table covers.
 Since they’re plastic and not paper, it might hold up a bit longer and I could use it again later if I want to.

 Once you get started and you’re making a bunch of tassels, you start to find what works best for you to help speed up the process.
 Here are a few of the tips that helped me.